Rigatoni with Kale, Walnuts and Halloumi

 Halloumi, to garnish

-Bring a large pan of water to the boil and put the kale in it.
+Bring a large pan of water to a boil and put the kale in it.
 Bring back to the boil, cook for 30 seconds, then drain.

 Toast the walnuts in a dry pan, moving them around over medium heat until they smell delicious.
 Take care not to burn them.